glauberss2007/DevOps-Kakaroto/README.md

       # remover o Label do node
       $ kubectl label nodes k8s-1 disktype-

-## Pipeline for an automatic deployment using Jenkins, Rancher and git repository (github, bitbucket, gitlab, etc)
+## Creating a PIPELINE for an automatic deployment using JENKINS, Rancher and GIT repository (github, bitbucket, gitlab, etc)

-For this pilpeline we wil use a GoLAng APP that is in another one of my reppository
+For this pilpeline we wil use a GoLAng APP that is in another one of my reppository in github plataform.